Nikdwal/nikdwal.github.io/index.md

 - Dewaele, N., Breiding, P., & Vannieuwenhoven, N. (2023).
 The condition number of many tensor decompositions is invariant under Tucker compression (to appear in Numerical Algorithms). [arXiv 2106.13034](https://arxiv.org/abs/2106.13034)

 #### Talks
+- Dewaele, N., Vannieuwenhoven, N. (contr.)
+(2023).
+Condition Numbers of Tensor Factorisations.
+Presented at the SIAM AG 2023, University of Eindhoven, Eindhoven, Netherlands.
+- Dewaele, N., Vannieuwenhoven, N. (contr.)
+(2023).
+What part of a numerical problem is ill-conditioned?
+Presented at the FOCM 2023, Sorbonne University, Paris, France.
 - Dewaele, N. (2022).
 A condition number for underdetermined systems.
 Presented at the Algebraic Geometry with Applications to TEnsors and Secants (AGATES), IMPAN Banach Center, Warsaw.
 - Dewaele, N. (2022).
 Sensitivity of roots of underdetermined systems.
 Presented at the Workshop on Solving Polynomial Equations and Applications, CWI, Amsterdam.
 - Dewaele, N., Vannieuwenhoven, N. (contr.), Breiding, P. (contr.)
 (2022).
 Computing the condition number of tensor decompositions through Tucker compression.
 Presented at the DMV Jahrestagung 2022, FU Berlin.